parlaynu/megadetector-v5-onnx/README.md

 This project explains how to export the [Megadetector V5](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md) models to ONNX format, and provides some tools to easily run inference using the ONNX model.

-The main reason I had for doing this was to simplify running the model as it has far fewer dependencies - see the `requirements.txt` file.
+The motivation for this was to make it simpler to run: exporting to ONNX and running from that environment requires far fewer dependencies and with much simpler version constraints when compared to the full torch/megadetector/yolov5 environment.

 To further reduce external dependencies, there is also included an implementation of the batched non-maximum-suppression algorithm implemented in `numpy`.